The United Church of Christ

 The United Church of Christ is:

 a community of faith that seeks to respond to the Gospel of Jesus Christ in word and deed.
-The UCC is a union of several different Christian traditions: from the beginning of our history, we were a church that affirmed the ideal that Christians did not always have to agree to live together in communion.
-Our motto—”that they may all be one”—is Jesus’ prayer for the unity of the church found in the Gospel of John.
-The UCC is one of the most diverse Christian churches in the United States.
+The UCC is a union of four different denominational traditions; the Congregational Churches; the Christian Churches; the Evangelical Synod of North America; and, the Reformed Churches From the beginning of our history we were a church that affirmed the ideal that Christians do not always have to agree to live together in communion.
+Our motto—”that they may all be one”—is Jesus’ prayer for the unity of the Church, a text found in the Gospel of John.
+The UCC is one of the most diverse Christian denominations in the United States.

-The symbol of the United Church of Christ comprises a crown, cross and orb enclosed within a double oval bearing the name of the church and the prayer of Jesus, “That they may all be one” (John 17:21).
-It is based on an ancient Christian symbol called the “Cross of Victory” or the “Cross Triumphant.”
+The symbol of the United Church of Christ comprises a crown, a cross, and an orb enclosed within a double oval bearing the name of the denomination and the prayer of Jesus, “That they may all be one” (John 17:21).
+This design is based on an ancient Christian symbol called the “Cross of Victory” or the “Cross Triumphant.”
 The crown symbolizes the sovereignty of Christ.
 The cross recalls the suffering of Christ—his arms outstretched on the wood of the cross—for the salvation of humanity.
 The orb, divided into three parts, reminds us of Jesus’ command to be his “witnesses in Jerusalem and in all Judea and Samaria and to the ends of the earth” (Acts 1:8).
-The verse from Scripture reflects our historic commitment to the restoration of unity among the separated churches of Jesus Christ.
+The verse from scripture reflects our historic commitment to the restoration of unity among the separated churches and denominations of Jesus Christ.

 To go to the homepage of the United Church of Christ, click here.